mrktsm/spamurai/README.md

 - Secure token handling and storage

 ## Contributing
-We welcome contributions!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-We appreciate any enhancements, bug fixes, or improvements you can provide.
+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.
+Any enhancements, bug fixes, or improvements are appreciated.

-Please ensure your code follows the existing style and is well-tested.
-If you have any questions, feel free to open an issue or contact us directly.
+Ensure that the code follows the existing style and includes proper tests.
+If there are any questions, feel free to open an issue or reach out for clarification.

 ## License

-[Add your license information here]
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Acknowledgments
 - **Gmail API** – For providing the functionality to access and manage Gmail data.